paladinzh/BLE_Mesh/NRF_MESH/nRF5_SDK_for_Mesh/doc/getting_started/how_to_models.md

 | Client identifier  |    0x0001 |

 The company identifier used in this table is Nordic Semiconductor's assigned Bluetooth company ID.
-In a real application, you should of course use your own company's assigned ID.
+In a real application, you should use your own company's assigned ID.

 While following this guide, keep in mind that some important features such as error handling have been skipped for brevity.
 However, when writing your application, you should take care